 Which Is Better?

+A credit card is best for most purchases.
 When you shop online or in-person, a credit card protects you in several ways that a debit card can’t (including sheltering your checking account, extended warranties, and more).
 The key is to pay off the card’s balance completely every month to avoid finance charges.

+A debit card is better for cash withdrawals and helps to avoid overspending and debt.
 For cash withdrawals at ATMs, your debit card is the best option.
 You’ll keep fees at a minimum, and your card information is unlikely to get stolen if you stick to safe ATMs.
 If a credit card will tempt you to take on a mountain of debt, stick with a debit card.
 But ultimately, you need to take charge of your spending (the type of card you use can’t do it for you).
 If you don’t do that, you’ll find ways to cheat and spend more than you should regardless of what’s in your wallet.

 Prepaid Debit Cards

 If you can’t decide between the two cards, consider an intermediate option: a prepaid debit card.